14 US Parks & Attractions where you Can Bring a Reusable Water Bottle

 universal studios

-Note that although Universal Studios Hollywood does sell refillable cups, these are not eco-friendly so it’s far better to take your own.
+Tip: Although Universal Studios Hollywood does sell refillable cups, these are not eco-friendly, so it’s far better to take your own.

 Disneyland Resort, California